 (e) entitled to a benefit under the Pension Scheme or the Provident Scheme that is not yet payable.

-(2) A West State Super Member who is not already a GESB Super Member cannot make a transfer under this regulation.
+(2) A West State Super Member cannot make a transfer under this regulation unless —

+(a) the person is already a GESB Super Member; or

+(b) the transfer will result in the person ceasing to be a West State Super Member.

 (3) A person may transfer to the GESB Super Scheme for himself or herself —

 (a) a benefit accrued in respect of the person in —

-(i) another superannuation fund; or
+(i) another scheme or superannuation fund; or

 (ii) an eligible non-resident non-complying superannuation fund (as defined in section 27A of the Income Tax Assessment Act 1936 of the Commonwealth);